Docs Index

 ✅ Only select languages will have an Info tab.
 For multi-file frameworks like Node and React, you can view the framework information in the README.MD file included in the project file tree.

-You can access more information about the language environment by hovering over the language name in the Environments menu, or by clicking on the three vertical dots next to the language tab you’d like more info on, and then selecting Info.
+You can access more information about the language environment by hovering over the language name in the Environments menu and then selecting Info.

-The python 3 info page is shown in the pad.
+The kotlin info page is shown in the pad.

 Database Adaptors